GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fractional-cover-percentiles-landsat/_details.md

 * 2013-2021 : Landsat 8 only
 * 2022 onwards: Landsat 8 and Landsat 9

-The values for this product are scaled as follows:
+The values for this product are as follows:

 * For the fractional cover bands (PV, NPV, BS)
 * 0-100 = fractional cover values that range between 0 and 100%